About me.

-I’m a computational quantum physicist and software developer, working to build accessible, open-source quantum software at Xanadu.
+I’m a computational quantum physicist, former quantum software developer, and current Director of Product, working to build accessible, open-source quantum software at Xanadu.
 This includes:

 The Walrus, a C++ library for the fast calculation of intractable graph quantities required for simulating Gaussian boson sampling.

-A majority of my work is in Python, but I have also dabbled in Fortran, C, and C++.
-I believe that code documentation is as—if not more—important as the underlying software, and this philosophy has guided the development of each of the libraries listed above.
-I am also an advisor for the Unitary Fund, a non-profit working to create an accessible quantum technology ecosystem.
-As part of the advisory board I help to source and review microgrant applications.
+During my coding days, a majority of my work is in Python, but I have also dabbled in Fortran, C, and C++.
+I believe that accessible documentation is as—if not more—important as the underlying software, and this philosophy has not only guided the development of each of the libraries listed above, but governed the evolution of the PennyLane.ai web ecosystem, including:

 Before joining Xanadu, I completed my PhD in quantum computation from the University of Western Australia, with a focus on graph algorithms.
 A large component of my PhD included numerical simulation on high performance supercomputing clusters, working mostly with Fortran and Python.

-Since then, my research interests have shifted to quantum machine learning and variational quantum algorithms.
-In particular, exploring how we can compute analytic quantum gradients on hardware, take advantage of the quantum geometry to improve optimization, and use machine learning to design better photonic states.
+Since then, my research interests have shifted over the years.
+Until about 2022, my focus was on quantum machine learning and quantum gradient methods.
+In particular, exploring how we can compute analytic quantum gradients on hardware and generalizing this result, taking advantage of thequantum geometry to improve optimization, and use machine learning to design better photonic states.
+Since then, my research has shifted to exploring hybrid quantum-classical compilation in the context of structured, dynamic programs.
 For more details, see my publication list.

 In addition to research and programming, I also enjoy science writing and communication.
 Procrastination during my PhD resulted in my writing being featured in Australian Geographic and Science, and culminated in an undergraduate textbook for computational quantum mechanics.